getify/You-Dont-Know-JS/async & performance/apB.md

 Setting aside the already identified benefits of the sequential, synchronous-looking syntax of generators (see Chapter 4), the `steps` logic had to be reordered in the `*steps()` generator form, to fake the dynamicism of the extendable iterable sequence `steps`.

-What about expressing the functionality with promises or sequences, though?
+What about expressing the functionality with Promises or sequences, though?
 You *can* do something like this:

 ```js
 var steps = something( .. )